dangoslen/dangoslen-me-site/content/blog/how-to-introduce-kaizen-to-your-team.md

 ## [](https://dev.to/dangoslen/how-to-introduce-kaizen-to-your-team-355d#enter-kaizen)Enter Kaizen

-Kaizen is a Japenese word that has come to encapsulate the idea of “continuous improvement.”
+Kaizen is a Japenese word that has come to encapsulate the idea of continuous improvement.
 Formally, its actual definition is simply “improvement.”
 It was made into a business concept after Toyota took this idea as a way to improve their manufacturing lines.
 You can read all about the history [here](https://www.kanbanchi.com/what-is-kaizen).

 I don’t want to re-define kaizen or go into all of the benefits of it in this article.
 There have been MANY [books](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262592) and[ articles](https://simpleprogrammer.com/kaizen-developers/) written for that.